alckasoc/Joblisting-Webscraper/README.md

 Linkedin (I have not configured my Linkedin profile yet!): [Vincent Tu](https://www.linkedin.com/in/vincent-tu-422b18208/)
 Discord: [alckasoc#5261](https://discordapp.com/users/251152357063131138/)

+## Future Notice

+As of now, this project works.
+However, as joblistings are constantly updated, and consequently Glassdoor.com's joblistings and jobpage will consistently update (also general website updates), there may be a time where this project may not work as intended.
+I never expected this project to reach this size.
+With more documentation, docstrings, comments, and functions, I found the project's line of code size growing rapidly.
+Downloading this project is definitely a hassle as it is not a PyPI package.
+However, my choice to not make it a PyPI package is because I do not plan on maintaining this project with the oncoming future updates to Glassdoor.com.
+However, regardless of where this project stands, I can say that it has been a priceless journey.
+I've learned a wealth of material and topics not to mention the joy I've experienced in seeing my huge block of code run without errors.

 ## Credits

 This project was made with inspiration from: https://github.com/arapfaik/scraping-glassdoor-selenium

+## Thank you!

+It has certainly been a grueling rollercoaster of coding and debugging, but seeing my clunky code run while learning topics I've previously never heard of before is unmistakably a hallmark of this project and any project!
+Hills and valleys are inevitable and I definitely learned that climbing out of the valleys is what makes the journey so enjoyable.
+Thank you for viewing my project.